-On the New York TV and Movie Sites Tour, see all the great sites featured in Hitch, the 2005 box office success, staring Will Smith.
+On the NYC TV & Movie Tour, see all the great sites featured in Hitch, the 2005 box office success, staring Will Smith.
 Will Smith plays the role of Alex “Hitch” Hitchens, a professional “date doctor,” who coaches men like Albert Brennaman (Kevin James) on how to get and have the perfect date with the women of their dreams.
 However, Hitch finds himself falling in love with Sara Melas (Eva Mendes), a gossip columnist who is determined to ruin Hitch’s career, and his love methods are ironically not working for him.

 See the Toy Center South, the headquarters of NY Evening Standard (a fictional newspaper), where Sara works as a journalist.
 She is also seen exiting the subway station picking up a newspaper at the newsstand outside the Toy Center South.
 The Toy Center is home to the largest permanent display of children’s entertainment and seasonal products in the world.
 In Big, Josh, played by Tom Hanks, worked at the Toy Center as well.